itsazzad/atlassian-forge-create-templates/README.md

 # Forge Hello World

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira Service Management customer portal user menu action.
+This project contains a Forge app written in JavaScript that displays `Hello World!` in a Jira service management queue page.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.